-As a longtime member of Classmates.com®, I was excited to partner with them to write a sponsored post about my experiences on the site.
-It was actually the very first online social network founded in 1995.
+I was excited to partner with Classmates.com®, to write about my experiences on the site.
+Did you know it was the very first online social network founded in 1995?
 What has always impressed me is how they’ve managed to organize and connect high school alumni everywhere with fond memories of the good old days.

-I created an account years ago and have always found it intriguing to click on the names of former class members to see what they’ve been up to.
-I moved away from Orange County in the mid 70’s and haven’t been back to visit my old neighborhood.
+I created a Classmates.com account years ago and have always found it intriguing to click on the names of former class members to see what they’ve been up to.
+I moved away from Orange County in the mid-’70s to Los Angeles and haven’t been back to visit my old neighborhood.
 I lost touch with most of my high school friends and have always been curious to know what became of them.

 I attended my 10th and 30th reunions but skipped my 40th because I was in the middle of moving.
-To be honest, the real reason was that I felt too pudgy to attend.
-Maybe I’ll be svelte again for my 50th.
-Eek!
-It’s hard to believe all those years have gone by.
-Can it really be 45 years since I graduated?
+The real reason was I thought I was too pudgy.
+My 50th is coming up soon.
+It’s hard to believe we’re that old!

-We had a couple of celebrities in my class.
-One was Dan Quisenberry who was one of the top pitchers for the Kansas City Royals.
+We had some celebrities in my class.
+One was Dan Quisenberry who became a top pitcher for the Kansas City Royals.
 He died tragically in 1998 at the age of 45 from a brain tumor.
 I remember he was always a sweetheart.
-Another was Benito (Benny) Ricardo.
-He played for several NFL teams including the Buffalo Bills, Detroit Lions, New Orleans Saints, Minnesota Vikings and San Diego Chargers.
-I’ve heard he now works as a stand-up comedian.
-He was always the class clown, so that isn’t a big surprise.
+Another was Benito (Benny) Ricardo who played football for several NFL teams including the Buffalo Bills, Detroit Lions, New Orleans Saints, Minnesota Vikings, and San Diego Chargers.
+He now works as a stand-up comedian which wasn’t surprising because he was always the class clown.

-I was never part of the reunion committees because that wasn’t my thing.
-However, several class members have planned and carried out parties, picnics, and get-togethers.
+I didn’t get involved with planning reunions but several class members have organized parties, picnics, and get-togethers.
 Classmates.com allows reunion planners to send out invitations through its system, which is much easier than trying to maintain and organize lists on your own.

 If a member of your class moves or changes their email address, all they have to do is update it on the site.
 Classmates.com has the largest library of high school yearbooks (over 300,000) anywhere online.
 You can flip through them on the website or purchase a hard copy and have it shipped to you.
 If your physical yearbook was destroyed in a fire or flood, your dog ate it, or your mom threw it in the trash because it had racy autographs you can easily replace it.

-I loved looking through our class yearbook to see our ridiculous hair styles, how cute and skinny we were, and to remember friends and teachers I haven’t seen for decades or who have passed into the great beyond.
+I’ve always enjoyed looking through our class yearbook to see our ridiculous hairstyles, how cute and skinny we were, and to remember friends and teachers I haven’t seen for decades or who have passed into the great beyond.